William Edward Phillips

-William Edward Phillips (born 1769) was a British army officer and colonial administrator.
-He was acting governor of the Prince of Wales' Island on numerous occasions.
+William Edward Phillips (1769–1858) was a British army officer and colonial administrator.
+He was acting governor of the Prince of Wales' Island on six occasions.

 Life

 He was the son of General William Phillips.
-He went to India in 1787, a cadet in the forces of the East India Company.
+He went to India in 1787 as a cadet in the forces of the East India Company.
 In Penang in 1800, he became secretary to George Alexander William Leith, and after that to Robert Townsend Farquhar.
-He was then in charge until the arrival of Philip Dundas with full powers, and Phillips was at that point given a customs post.
+He was then in charge of Penang until the arrival of Philip Dundas with full powers, and Phillips was at that point given a customs post.